aeolus-wind/bayesian_stats_econometrics/README.md

 The model concludes that population has no statistically significant effect on the price of durables.
 Especially notable is the amount of uncertainty in the model.
 This is captured by the sigmaPd parameter which captures the noise in the model after the regression.
+This is not in line with my original hypothesis, so future areas of exploration are whether there is an error in the model training or whether the changes in prices are due entirely to the change in gas prices.

 ## Correctness of a graph